 Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. §706), as amended, prohibits discrimination on the basis of handicap by recipients of Federal assistance.
 As recipients of federal assistance, Legal Services Corporation (LSC) grant recipients are subject to the non-discrimination requirements of Section 504.
 At the same time, while the Corporation is not obligated to enforce Section 504 of the Rehabilitation Act (since it is not an agency, department or instrumentality of the Federal government), it does have the authority to ensure that LSC grant recipients comply with its provisions.
-LSC chose to exercise this authority and adopted the Part 1624 regulation implementing the nondiscrimination requirements in Section 504 in 1979.
+LSC chose to exercise this authority and adopted the Part 1624 regulation implementing the non-discrimination requirements in Section 504 in 1979.
 The regulation has not been amended since that time.

 On October 29, 2005, the LSC Board of Directors directed that LSC initiate a rulemaking to consider revisions to LSC's regulation at 45 CFR Part 1624.
-At the Board's further direction, prior to the development of this Notice of Proposed Rulemaking ("NPRM"), LSC convened a Rulemaking Workshop to consider revisions to this Part.
-The intention of the rulemaking proceeding was intended to provide the opportunity for an unlimited and thorough review of the regulation with the intent of updating and improving the rule as appropriate.
+The rulemaking proceeding is intended to provide the opportunity for an unlimited and thorough review of the regulation with the intent of updating and improving the rule as appropriate.
+At the Board's further direction, prior to the development of this Notice of Proposed Rulemaking ("NPRM"), LSC convened a Rulemaking Workshop1 to consider revisions to this Part.

 LSC convened a Rulemaking Workshop on December 13, 2005 to discuss Part 1624.
-The following persons participated in the Workshop: John "Chip" Gray, South Brooklyn Legal Services; John Herrion, United Spinal Association; Linda Perle, Center for Law and Social Policy; Don Saunders, National Legal Aid and Defender Association; Helaine Barnett, LSC President (welcoming remarks only); Karen Sarjeant, LSC Vice
+The following persons participated in the Workshop: John "Chip" Gray, South Brooklyn Legal Services; John Herrion, United Spinal Association; Linda Perle, Center for Law and Social Policy; Don Saunders, National Legal Aid and Defender Association; Helaine Barnett, LSC President (welcoming remarks only); Karen Sarjeant, LSC Vice President for Programs and Compliance; Charles Jeffress, LSC Chief Administrative Officer; Mattie Condray, LSC Office of Legal Affairs; Curtis Goffe, LSC Office of Compliance and Enforcement; Tillie Lacayo, LSC Office of Program Performance; Mark Freedman, LSC Office of Legal Affairs; and Treefa Aziz, LSC Office of Government Relations and Public Affairs.